Web2LearnEU/Brevapp-MockSeal/README.md

     Email: joshterzis@gmail.com

-About the Project
+## About the Project

-The Mock-Seal Project is part of the broader BREVET project, funded by Erasmus+, which aims to modernize the credentialing process in the VET sector.
-As part of BrevApp, the Mock-Seal Project helps ensure that digital credentials comply with European Digital Credentials Infrastructure (EDCI) standards.
-This tool is designed to support VET institutions in issuing credentials that are secure, verifiable, and recognized across Europe.
-The inclusion of custom fields such as the Organization Identifier (OID) makes this project especially useful for simulating real-world credentialing scenarios.
+The **Mock-Seal Project** is part of the larger **BREVET project**, funded by **Erasmus+**, which aims to modernize the credentialing process in the **Vocational Education and Training (VET)** sector.
+As part of the **BrevApp** system, the Mock-Seal Project helps ensure that digital credentials comply with the **European Digital Credentials Infrastructure (EDCI)** standards.
+This tool supports VET institutions in issuing credentials that are secure, verifiable, and recognized across Europe.

+With the ability to add custom fields such as the **Organization Identifier (OID)**, the Mock-Seal Project allows for realistic simulations of credential issuance scenarios.
+The integration into **BREVET** and **BrevApp** helps streamline the process of skills recognition in line with European frameworks like **ESCO** (European Skills, Competences, Qualifications, and Occupations) and **Europass**.

-For more information about the BREVET project, please visit BREVET website​ BREVET
+For more information about the BREVET project and BrevApp, please visit the [BREVET website](https://brevet.openrecognition.org/).
-​
-BREVET
-​
-Web2Learn